Anthrocon/www/content/news/2024-06-09 anthrocon-2024-june-updates/index.md

 As our community has witnessed at other furry conventions, the surge of attendance growth can result in some pretty evident challenges before and during the convention.
 We’re reaching some never-before-seen numbers with our 2024 membership, and with it, a great time to remind our community of how we can all help adapt to this growth!

 We’ll be sharing some insights and tips on how to make the best of this year’s Anthrocon not only for yourself, but for the entire furry community.
 We want to continue creating the best possible experiences for everyone with the community’s growth in mind.
-If you want to learn more, check out some of our newest articles on our [**Convention Tips &amp; Guides section**](/tips-and-guides).
+If you want to learn more, check out some of our newest articles on our [**Convention Tips & Guides section**](/tips-and-guides).

 ## Registration